otago-polytechnic-bit-courses/ID623001-introduction-to-algorithmic-problem-solving/01-introduction-to-unity-scripting/assessment-tasks/03-multiple-scenes.md

 Set the alpha value of **Normal Color** to 100 and change its hexadecimal value to **CCCCCC** (a light grey) on both buttons.

 Now, do the same for **Hover Color**, but set its hexadecimal colour value to pure white, **FFFFFF**.
 Next, select just the **Start Button** and drag its child onto the **Model** slot.
 Do the same for **Quit Button** and play the scene.
 Hover over the buttons with your cursor and you'll notice they change colour.

+### Passing data between scenes

+The ability to pass data between scenes can be useful for passing things like game settings from an options menu to the game.
+For this game, you'll implement the option to change the color of the hay machine from the title screen.